 Fresh strawberries.
 Delicious burritos.
 Waves, redwoods and sunshine.
 Watsonville, California is located along the central coast of the state, about a mile from the sparkling Pacific Ocean, south of Santa Cruz and north of Monterey.
 The city has a strong community vibe rooted in the culture, hard work, and compassion of the residents.
 Every Friday afternoon, residents can be found selecting fresh locally grown produce at the farmers market in the center of downtown.
-Countless taquerias serving authentic Mexican dishes are found on every corner.
+You will find countless taquerias serving authentic Mexican dishes and plenty of opportunities to practice your Spanish!
 On the weekend, the beach is a great place to check for a fun surf spot or you can make your way into the Santa Cruz mountains for a hike amongst the redwoods.

 Moreland Notre Dame School

 Moreland Notre Dame School is a K-8 Catholic school, founded and sponsored by the Sisters of Notre Dame de Namur, California Province.
 The member serving here will assist where best fit within a first through fifth grade classroom to provide support to large and small groups and with individual students.
 Additionally, the NDA position supports the after school program through recreational supervision and academic support.

 Calabasas Elementary School is a public school serving about 625 students in grades K-6.
 The majority of students come from low-income families and speak Spanish in their homes.
 The NDA member will provide systematic academic intervention (RTI) to small groups of students having difficulty learning and will assist newcomer students in the the English Language Development class.
 Members will also work in the school’s extensive afterschool program providing instruction and support in academic and/or enrichment activities.
 Bilingual Spanish/English fluency preferred.